Ivanderkelen/website-academic/content/authors/admin/_index.md

   url: https://www.vub.be/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include modeling human water management and the global water cycle.
+bio: Climate scientist interested in the global water cycle, management and interactions with climate.

 # Interests to show in About widget
 interests:
 - Earth System Modeling
+- Land Surface Modeling
 - Climate change impacts
 - Inland waters